Alfonso d'Avalos: Biography

-He commanded the Imperial army in Italy during the Italian War of 1542 and was defeated by the French at the Battle of Ceresole.
+Alfonso commanded the Imperial army in Italy during the Italian War of 1542 and was defeated by the French at the Battle of Ceresole.
 However, in the Battle of Serravalle on 2 June 1544, an aftermath of the Italian War of 1542, he managed to defeat a force of freshly raised Italian mercenaries in French service, commanded by Pietro Strozzi and Giovanni Francesco Orsini, count of Pitigliano.

 Personal life

-On 26 November 1523, he married Maria d'Aragona (1503–1568), daughter of Duke Ferdinando di Montalto and his wife, Catalina Cardona.
-She was a paternal granddaughter of King Ferdinand I of Naples.
-They had 5 children:
+On 26 November 1523, Alfonso married Maria d'Aragona, daughter of Duke Ferdinando di Montalto and Catalina Cardona.
+They had: